 A few weeks ago a friend and I finally made our way down for brunch.
 We decided to brave the chill and occupy an outside booth as there was no wait.
-But if we found ourselves having to pause, well it would have been well worth it.
+But if we found ourselves awaiting a table, well it would have been well worth it.
 The interior, much like the building itself is minimal and classically white with ample wooden features.
-There’s soft touches of greenery to be found dotted throughout, mostly the kind of fauna exclusive to this country, like Bottlebrush centrepieces and hints of Eucalyptus on countertops.
+There’s soft touches of greenery dotted throughout.
+Mostly the kind of fauna exclusive to this country, like Bottlebrush centrepieces and hints of Eucalyptus on countertops.
 Overall I found the coffee to be exceptional, and this is coming from someone who doesn’t do coffee on a whim.
 The food, as you can see pictured above is creative, artistic and palatable.
 This time I decided against eggs and went for the Portobello Mushrooms, which were divine.
 I found myself unsure where to begin however, it’s resplendency too magnificent to disturb and disrupt with my fork.
 The menu has various inventive offerings, from savoury to sweet.
 Though I have to admit, I’ve been eager to return just so I can devour their Cookies and Cream Sliders.
 Those words in itself sound blissfully indulgent and hold such promise of ethereal delight.

 358 Koornang Road